exoplatform/exo-documentation/docs/GettingStarted.rst

 	|image136|

-2. Click on ``Edit`` button --> Your activity text appears in the editor area allowing you to make changes.
+2. Click on ``Edit`` --> Your activity’s text appears in the editor area allowing you to make changes.

     |image137|